cybertec-postgresql/pg_timetable/docs/components.rst

         Specify if the next task should proceed after encountering an error (default: ``false``).
     ``autonomous boolean``
         Specify if the task should be executed out of the chain transaction.
 Useful for ``VACUUM``, ``CREATE DATABASE``, ``CALL`` etc.
+    ``timeout integer``
+        Abort any task within a chain that takes more than the specified number of milliseconds.

 .. warning:: If the **task** has been configured with ``ignore_error`` set to ``true`` (the default value is ``false``), the worker process will report a success on execution *even if the task within the chain fails*.